lenagroeger/news-nadsat/README.md

 I used Textio, http://www.textio.com, in their beta phase to improve our job ads.
 I made several major changes based on its really smart interface. https://modelviewculture.com/issues/hiring

+### What We Want to Gather
-good/bad examples of EOE sentences/paragraphs at the ends of job postings:
+- Good/bad examples of EOE sentences/paragraphs at the ends of job postings

-Having concrete examples: sample job descriptions redlined — before-and-after versions — with exclusionary/inclusionary language — would be helpful.
+- Sample job descriptions redlined — before-and-after versions — with exclusionary/inclusionary language — would be helpful.

 ## 2. Hiring/Interviews